zdravkov/kendo-docs/api/javascript/ui/grid.md

 ### columns.filterable.cell.operator `String` *(default: "eq")*

 Specifies the default operator that will be used for the cell filtering.

+> If you want to change how the AutoComplete suggestions are filtered use [suggestionOperator](#configuration-columns.filterable.suggestionOperator).

 #### Example - Specifying default operator for cell filtering.